WHAT WE DO

 EXIM is supporting the exports of design engineering and construction services to the Republic of Senegal.
 The nearly $91.5 million in loan guarantees will increase access to reliable electricity for rural communities throughout Senegal.
 Electricity is expected to reach approximately 330,000 Senegalese in more than 400 villages.

-Wabtec Corporation is selling four diesel electric locomotives to Cameroon Railways (Camrail) in Cameroon with the backing of a total of $13 million in loan guarantees from EXIM.
-The borrower is Cameroon's Ministry of Economy, Planning, and Regional Development.
-The Wabtec locomotives will be used on passenger trains as part of Camrail's fleet renewal and modernization plan.
+Wabtec Corporation is selling four diesel-electric locomotives to Cameroon Railways (Camrail) in Cameroon with the backing of a total of $13 million in loan guarantees from EXIM.
+The two medium-term guarantees will support loans from Standard Chartered Bank in New York for the purchase of four C30ACi locomotives.
+The borrower is Cameroon’s Ministry of Economy, Planning, and Regional Development.
+The Wabtec locomotives will be used on passenger trains as part of Camrail’s fleet renewal and modernization plan.

 $5.9 million loan guarantee supporting the sale of agricultural equipment from Rome Plow Company in Cedartown, Georgia, to Kagera Sugar Limited.